Meyer Feldberg

-Meyer Feldberg was the dean of Columbia Business School from 1989 to 2004.
+Meyer Feldberg (born 17 March 1942) is a former swimmer and was the dean of Columbia Business School from 1989 to 2004.
 He also served as the president of the Illinois Institute of Technology from 1987 to 1989.

-Early life and career
+Biography

 Feldberg was born in Johannesburg, South Africa.
+From the age of 15, he was a world class swimmer holding the South African record for the butterfly in 1958, 1959 and 1961.
+He represented South Africa at the 1958 British Empire and Commonwealth Games in Cardiff, Wales, reaching the final of the 110 yards butterfly event.

-He obtained a Bachelor of Arts in Political Science from the University of Witwatersrand in 1962, a Master of Business Administration from Columbia University in 1965, and a Ph.D in Management Strategy from the University of Cape Town in 1968.
+He obtained a Bachelor of Arts in political science from the University of Witwatersrand in 1962, a Master of Business Administration from Columbia University in 1965, and a Ph.D. in Management Strategy from the University of Cape Town in 1968.

 In 1972, Feldberg was appointed the Dean of University of Cape Town's Graduate School of Business.
-Then, in 1979, he became an associate dean at Northwestern University's business school.
+In 1979, he became an associate dean at Northwestern University's business school.
 Shortly thereafter, Feldberg was appointed dean of Tulane University's school of business.
-Later, in 1987, he became president of the Illinois Institute of Technology.
+In 1987, he became president of the Illinois Institute of Technology.
 In 1989, he was appointed Dean of Columbia Business School, stepping down from that position in 2004.
+He served on the boards of several major corporations -- Macy's, Primedia (now Rent Group), Revlon, Sappi, Select Medical, and UBS.
 In 2007 the Feldberg Fellowship was created in his honor.